pingcap/docs/tidb-lightning/tidb-lightning-physical-import-mode-usage.md

 [conflict]
 # Starting from v7.3.0, a new version of strategy is introduced to handle conflicting data.
 The default value is "".
-# - "": TiDB Lightning does not detect and process conflicting data.
-But if there are conflicting primary or unique key records in the source file, an error is reported in the subsequent step.
+# - "": TiDB Lightning does not detect or handle conflicting data.
+If the source file contains conflicting primary or unique key records, the subsequent step reports an error.
-# - "error": terminate the import and report an error if a primary or unique key conflict is detected in the imported data.
+# - "error": when detecting conflicting primary or unique key records in the imported data, TiDB Lightning terminates the import and reports an error.
-# - "replace": when encountering data with conflicting primary or unique keys, the new data is retained and the old data is overwritten.
+# - "replace": when encountering conflicting primary or unique key records, TiDB Lightning retains the new data and overwrites the old data.
-# - "ignore": when encountering data with conflicting primary or unique keys, the old data is retained and the new data is ignored.
+# - "ignore": when encountering conflicting primary or unique key records, TiDB Lightning retains the old data and ignores the new data.
-# It cannot be used together with `tikv-importer.duplicate-resolution` (the old version of conflict detection processing).
+# The new version strategy cannot be used together with tikv-importer.duplicate-resolution (the old version of conflict detection).
 strategy = ""
-# When `strategy` is "replace" or "ignore", this parameter controls the upper limit of the conflicting data.
-You can set it only when `strategy` is "replace" or "ignore".
-The default value is 9223372036854775807, which means that almost all errors are tolerated.
 # threshold = 9223372036854775807
-# Controls the maximum number of rows in the `conflict_records` table.
-The default value is 100.
 # max-record-rows = 100

 [tikv-importer]